UCLA is a large university, and BIG means OPPORTUNITY.

 UCLA has over 60 traditional, honors, and service Greek letter organizations, which are sponsored and advised by the Office of Fraternity & Sorority Life.
 Approximately 13% of the student body is involved in fraternities and sororities.

 Involvement in a fraternity or sorority can enrich the undergraduate experience and provide a strong foundation for cognitive, social and personal development.
 Members of fraternities and sororities are committed to their academics, volunteer time in the community, develop and strengthen leadership skills, form a campus and cultural support network and have access to affordable housing.

 UCLA Recreation provides extensive access to a broad range of recreational activities and services.
 Recreational services are offered across campus, including fields, gyms and pools.

-The UCLA Club Sports Program consists of more than 30 clubs and nearly 1,500 participants.
-Students complete against other universities not on the Division I level, i.e. lacrosse, rugby, ultimate Frisbee, archery, badminton, sailing, cycling, etc. All clubs are administered by UCLA Recreation; however, all clubs are organized by student officers.
+The UCLA Club Sports Program consists of more than 54 clubs and 2,700+ participants.
+Students compete against other universities not on the Division I level, i.e. lacrosse, rugby, ultimate Frisbee, archery, badminton, sailing, cycling, etc. All clubs are administered by UCLA Recreation within the UCLA Competitive Sports Program; however, all clubs are organized by student officers.
 Club dues may apply.